MrHenriA/HippaBreach/README.md

 ## I came up with a data model of such:
    ![model](https://i.imgur.com/Ng1KpW7.png)
 - I believe this accomplished what I needed to do.
 This allowed to show breach dates in a broader date range.
 It allowed me to show regions and states with most breaches/people affected.
-What type of  data the breac exposed and most common breach type.
+What type of  data the breach exposed and most common breach type.
 What organizations were hit harder / what businessess and quite a bit more.
 ## Visualization
 - Now I try to figure out best visualizations / insights that I can come up with using this data
  ![model](https://i.imgur.com/GRF2Kub.gif)